Research Security and Integrity Training

 Annual Research Security and Integrity Training

 The annual CITI Program Research Security and Integrity courses for the University of Illinois Chicago are custom built for UIC.
 These courses meet the research security (RS) and responsible conduct of research (RCR), also known as responsible and ethical conduct of research (RECR), training requirements of most federal agencies and funding organizations, with the exception of the National Institutes of Health (NIH).
 The NIH requires in-person RCR training for specific training programs and mentored projects.
 Please see the Responsible Conduct of Research (RCR) training page for more RCR/RECR information.
+Faculty, staff, and graduate researchers will not receive credit for completing this course.

 To Complete the 2025 RSIT Requirements:

-- Add the Research Security and Integrity (2025) curriculum.
+- Add the Research Security and Integrity (May 1, 2026 – April 30, 2027) curriculum.

 RSIT Training